 Rhetoric can’t stand on it’s own.
 Or can it?

 Is it just me or does nobody get concerned about this?
-While, it is no secret that science has taken a enormous dump in quality, it is still progressing fairly consistent.
-Moore’s Law is pretty much a thing of the past now, though.
-Generally, things have slowed down quite a bit.
+While, it is no secret that science has taken a enormous dump in quality, this is getting out of hand.

-I guess that this is going to back-fire sooner or later.
-To much theoretical B.S is just floating around at the moment, which in foresight will take a while to establish fundamentally sound science.
+Like with economical systems, “Scientism” is bound to collapse eventually.
+To much theoretical B.S is just floating around at the moment, which in foresight will slow down fundamentally sound science and truth.
+Too many interests, all wrong.
 This intrinsic lack of quality in higher education and the rise of “social science” is just a small sample of what is currently going on.